chumpro/ArchiveCache/README.md

 - Data is stored on IPFS.
 - Users share a link to the root of their filesystem ( an IPFS CID ).
 - Users **merge** other users filesystems into their own ( rules such as ownership with signatures apply here ).
-- The modifying, merging, sharing cycle is what causes information propagates through the network.
+- The modifying - merging - sharing cycle is what causes information propagates through the network.

 ## Installation